storybookjs/marko/MIGRATION.md

 ### Correct globs in main.js

-In 5.3 we introduced the `main.js` file with an `stories` property.
+In 5.3 we introduced the `main.js` file with a `stories` property.
 This property was documented as a "glob" pattern.
 This was our intention, however the implementation allowed for non valid globs to be specified and work.
-In fact we promoted invalid globs in our documentation and CLI templates.
+In fact, we promoted invalid globs in our documentation and CLI templates.

 We've corrected this, the CLI templates have been changed to use valid globs.